Forensics48/Bybit-Clients-Position-Manager/README.md

 ## **Installation**:
 Run npm i in the working directory and in client folder

-To run the project cd into the managers client directory and enter the following command : npm run serve
-To start the server enter the following command in the working directory : npm start
+To run the project cd into the managers client directory and enter the following command :\n npm run serve\nTo start the server enter the following command in the working directory :\nnpm start

 ![Design preview for the Manager](./design/desktop-preview.png)